2i2c-org/2i2c-org.github.io/content/posts/2021/q3-update/index.md

 draft: false
 ---

 > This is a (roughly) quarterly update for the 2i2c community, with the goal of providing transparency about what we've been up to, sharing what we are working on and where we have struggled, and discussing what we're up to next.
 In addition, almost all of the work we do is public and discoverable across [our GitHub repositories](https://github.com/2i2c-org/), and is tracked by GitHub issues.
-[Here's a list of issues we've closed in ~Q3](https://github.com/search?q=org%3A2i2c-org+type%3Aissue+is%3Aclosed+closed%3A%3E2021-06-01+-label%3A%22type%3A+team-sync%22+is%3Aissue&type=issues).
+[Here's a list of issues we've closed in ~Q3](https://github.com/search?q=org:2i2c-org+type:issue+is:closed+closed:2021-06-01..2021-10-01+-label:%22type:+team-sync%22+is:issue&type=issues).

 It is amazing how quickly 4 months goes by when you're building an organization from scratch!
 It seems like only a few weeks ago that we were recapping the beginning of the year in [our last community update](../six-month-update).
 Since then, we have been hard at work to make 2i2c's organizational and infrastructure more robust and sustainable.

-There are four major strategic areas where 2i2c aims to have impact, and we've split this community update along each of these major areas below.
+There are several major strategic areas where 2i2c aims to have impact, and we've split this community update along each of these major areas below.
 We'll cover major highlights, challenges we've faced, and where we're going next.

 ## Highlights